SupurCalvinHiggins/212-fall-2015/labs/lab-01/readme.md

     deallocate_many(arr);
 }
 ```
+2. Complete the TODOs in each function.

-Complete the TODOs.
-The program should compile and run without errors.
+3. Make sure the program compiles and runs without errors, and that all tests pass.

 > [!IMPORTANT]
 > You should submit `allocate.cpp` to Gradescope.

-*Double pointers* are pointers that point to other pointers.
+**Double pointers** are pointers that point to other pointers.
 They are useful when you need to store the address of a
-pointer, or when you need to create an array of pointers.
-They follow the same idea as regular pointers, i.e., they are
+pointer or when you want to create an array of pointers.
+Like regular pointers, double pointers store memory addresses,
-pointer variables that store memory addresses, in this case, the memory addresses of other pointers.
+namely, the addresses of other pointers.

-Now, consider the following program that manipulate an array of pointers to integers.

-Copy the following program into a new file `permute.cpp`.
+1. Create a new file called `permute.cpp` and copy the following program into it:
 ```cpp
 #define CATCH_CONFIG_MAIN
 #include "catch.hpp"